 Pink Slip for Visitors

-- Copy of employment contract
+- Copy of an employment contract

-- Marriage certificate along with apostille translation
+- Marriage certificate with apostille translation

-- Children’s birth certificate along with apostille translation
+- Children’s birth certificate with apostille translation

 - 4 photographs